-What is the recent enforcement record of the merger control regime in your jurisdiction?
+6.2 What is the recent enforcement record of the merger control regime in your jurisdiction?

-For the calendar year 2018, the CCPC received 98 merger notifications which represents an increase of approximately 36% of the number of mergers notified in 2017, making it the most active year on record for merger and acquisition activity notified to the CCPC.
-The most prominent sector for merger notifications in 2018 was real estate, followed by information and communications, healthcare, and financial and insurance services.
+For the calendar year 2019, the CCPC received 47 merger notifications, which represented a decrease of approximately 52% of the number of mergers notified in 2018.
+This in part reflected the impact of the increased financial thresholds for mandatory merger notification, which came into effect on 1 January 2019.
+The most prominent sectors for merger notifications in 2019 were healthcare, real estate and information and communications followed by the motor sector and manufacturing.

-The CCPC issued 95 merger determinations, of which 14 were subject to an extended Phase I review, i.e. where an RFI was issued and the timetable reset.
-Three of these required a Phase II investigation.
-The CCPC did not prohibit any mergers in 2018.
+The CCPC issued 49 merger determinations, of which nine were subject to an extended Phase I review, i.e. where an RFI was issued and the timetable reset.
+Two of these required a Phase II investigation.
+The CCPC did not prohibit any mergers in 2019.